cloudfoundry/eirini/README.md

   cc_internal_user: "cloud controller internal user"
   cc_internal_password: "cloud controller internal password"
   external_eirini_address: "the external eirini address"
+  stager_image_tag: "The tag of the recipe image, which is used to stage an app.
+If empty, latest is used."
   skip_ssl_validation: "cf CLI skip-ssl-validation flag (bool)"
   insecure_skip_verify: "http client config for insecure traffic (bool)"
 ```